This page explains how customer billing works and walks you through enrolling for payments and setting up your payment methods.

 Add at least one other person as an administrator.
 If a profile has only one administrator and that person leaves the company, the profile is closed and you do not receive further payments.
 Refer to Controlling access to payment profiles for details.

-If you encounter an error message which says that your Google account is not authorized to use Google Payments, follow the steps at Turn Google Payments on or off to turn on Google Payments for your account.
+If you encounter an error message that says your Google account isn't authorized to use Google Payments, follow the steps at Turn Google Payments on or off to turn on Google Payments for your account.

 Next, you must set up a bank account for your payments.